 Finely grated zest of 1 lemon

 Preheat oven to 350 F. Line muffin pans with 16-18 cupcake liners.
 Sift together the first four ingredients; set aside.
 Cream the sugar and butter, mixing until pale and even, then beat in the eggs one at a time.
 Add the vanilla and beat until incorporated.
 Alternate adding the dry ingredients and remaining wet ingredients, mixing well after each addition.
 Finally, fold in the lemon zest.
-Fill lined cups about 2/3 full or a little fuller.
+Fill lined cups about 2/3 full.
 Bake for 15-18 minutes, watching closely and removing from the oven as soon as a toothpick inserted in center comes out clean.
 Remove cakes from pan as soon as they are cool enough to handle (using a spoon can help), transferring them to racks or to a towel on your countertop to cool completely.

 Rosewater meringue frosting